KarolDuracz/scratchpad/bootloader_x86/tianocore EDK2/demo18 - Summary of what I have now/README.md

 <br /><br />

 > [!NOTE]
 > btw.
-I subscribe to this magazine (https://programistamag.pl/budujemy-wlasne-urzadzenie-usb/).
+I subscribe magazine (https://programistamag.pl/budujemy-wlasne-urzadzenie-usb/).
 And some time ago, there was an article by Rafał Kozik where he showed how to build a simple USB device and communicate with it.
 I didn't build this device for myself.
 But now I understand how profound this topic is from a UEFI perspective and how it works in practice—how it's structured.